john-osullivan/groupbot/README.md

 I need to figure out what front-end pages are required to make this thing work.
 For the basest functionality, you need to be able to make an account, create a group, join/leave a group.
 Create roles, assign them to members, take them away, change who it's assigned to.
 Create responsibilities in a template fashion, give roles the ability to give them out, have them be doable and reward members with points.
 Speaking of points, I need to make a points logger -- it just needs to sit on the database class and record every transaction based on the group.
 Actually, based on everything.
 We should be able to pick apart that points log however we want, to allow for many different views from different privacy levels.

 If I have all of that in there, though, I think I could make a sample group.
 The concept of responsibilities as a template is important.
 It makes a responsibility a standard type of thing you have to get done.

 ### User Dashboard
-The user's dashboard needs to be a summary of all their groups.
-It should collect the roles and responsibilities they have in each group, separating those they have to complete and those they need other people to complete.
-It should be a gloss of all their commitments, only listing the titles.
-Those titles should be links to the commitment's detail page.
+The user's dashboard holds a summary of the activity from all of their memberships.
+It collects the Roles and Tasks they have in each group, separating those they have to complete and those they need other people to complete.
+It is essentially a gloss of all their commitments, only listing the titles.
+Those titles link to the task's detail page.

 ### Group Page
-A group's page needs to list its name, by-line, and description.
+A group's page lists its name, by-line, and description.
 Additionally, it should have a roster (list of all members), list of officers, and a listing of any group-wide responsibilities.
 Any responsibility that is required of every member should be listed on this page with its percent completion by the brotherhood.
 This would include things like attendance to meeting, clean-ups, and nightly duties.

 ### Member Page
 The member page includes all roles held, current responsibilities, points count and history.
 Additionally, it can store a history of prior roles held and how they did in them (because why not?).
 It also has different section for the responsibilities required of the member and the responsibilities checked by the member.